Use Databricks with Git

 Folders in Databricks

 To be able to add your notebooks to a repo, you need to make sure that you save them in the correct place.
-In Databricks, you have your Workspace.
-Inside your Workspace is your “local” Users folder, and your repos.
-In the image below, the User folder is highlighted blue:
+You will need to find the Git folder that you cloned previously, and work from there.
+You can see your Git folders underneath the Home section, like this:

-You can think of your User folder as being a bit like “My Documents” on your laptop.
-When you save things there, only you can see and access them.
-Git cannot “see” things inside your User folder.
-However, git can see things inside your Repos folder.
-This means that when you save something in your Repos folder, it can be committed and pushed to git.
-It is therefore good practice to always save notebooks in your Repos folder instead of in your User folder.
+Git can see things inside the Git folders that you create in your Home area.
+This means that when you save something in a Git folder, it can be committed and pushed to Git.
+It is therefore good practice to always save notebooks in a Git folder.

 Git pull, commit, and push in Databricks